-This year, due to hot weather and climate particularities, the vendemmia takes place sooner than usual.
-Forecast says historical low harvest but some extraordinary grapes to be expected in very limited quantities.
-Heat waves and extreme weather grew smaller, atypical grapes, and quality variations are significant from even one wineyard to another.
+This year, however, due to particular climatic eccentricities and hot weather, vendemmia takes place sooner than usual.
+The forecast hints at a historically low yield, yet promises extraordinary grapes, albeit in very limited quantities.
+Heatwaves and extreme conditions have resulted in smaller, often atypical grapes, with significant quality variations even from one vineyard to the next.
 Follow the program of cantine aperte – the cantines open for public to take part in harvest-related activities – here.
-There is also the Slow Travel Fest taking place in our beloved Abbadia Isola.
-Via Francigena revelation walks, late night music and drinks with locals coming from miles away, discovery of the tunnels under Monteriggioni and everything else here .
+Additionally, our beloved Abbadia Isola plays host to the Slow Travel Fest.
+Expect Via Francigena revelation walks, late-night music and drinks with locals from far and wide, and fascinating discoveries like the tunnels beneath Monteriggioni.

 Vendemmia, quickly narrated